Working life and its development

 • What do informal care spells look like in terms of the size and continuity of the informal care allowance?

-• What do the careers of formal carers look like, and how is informal care associated with income and pension accrual
+• What do the careers of formal carers look like, and how is informal care associated with income and pension accrual?

-Researchers: Susanna Sten-Gahmberg, Jyri Heinänen
+Researchers: Susanna Sten-Gahmberg, Jyri Heinänen, Susan Kuivalainen

 Publications: